ashischanda/sentiment-analysis/README.md

 To download pre-trained embeddings, please visit the following link:
 1) https://nlp.stanford.edu/projects/glove/
 2) https://github.com/google-research/bert
-3) "Advances in Pre-Training Distributed Word Representations", Mikolov T. G. and et al. Proceedings of the International Conference on Language Resources and Evaluation, LREC 2018
+3) "_Advances in Pre-Training Distributed Word Representations_", Mikolov T. G. and et al. Proceedings of the International Conference on Language Resources and Evaluation, LREC 2018

 ## Reproduce our result
 To reproduce the experimental results, follow the following steps: